Core Optimization Functions#

 Configure and instantiate a Pyomo solver based on configuration dictionary.

 Creates a SolverFactory instance with the specified solver and applies any provided options.
-Handles solver-specific initialization (e.g., executable paths for CBC).
+Handles solver-specific initialization (e.g., executable paths for CBC, license initialization for Xpress).

 Parameters: